You are at :

 B.3 - Organising the work

-C MAIN COMPONENTS OF ECOLOGICAL MONITORING
+C THE MAIN COMPONENTS OF ECOLOGICAL MONITORING

 C.1 - Evolution and fate of the pollutant